JeffreyHyer/auto-coc/README.md

 #### This repository
 Download the files in this repository [here](https://github.com/JeffreyHyer/auto-coc/archive/master.zip) and extract it wherever you want.
-Just keep in mind the folder name must end in `.sikuli`, for example `auto-coc.sikuli`
+Just keep in mind the folder name must end in `.sikuli`, for example `auto-coc.sikuli`.
+You'll also need to change the name of the python script from `attack-and-rebuild-troops.py` to the name of the folder, `auto-coc.py`.

 ## Usage
 *Option 1* (Using the SikuliX IDE)